Non-obviousness in United States patent law: 1851–1951: struggles to find practical criteria

 The issue of non-obviousness reached the U.S. Supreme Court again in 1851 in Hotchkiss v.
 Greenwood.
 The question was whether a substitution of known door knob materials such as metal or wood for a new material—porcelain—deserved a patent.
 The court concluded that "the improvement is the work of a skillful mechanic, not that of the inventor" and invalidated the patent.
 Such approach foresees the line of thought which was later formulated as the PHOSITA (person having ordinary skill in the art) approach to the analysis of inventiveness.
 Despite beginning to develop the PHOSITA approach, the Court did not give practical means to determine what how much inventiveness deserves a patent.
-It is worth noting here that Eaton and Hotchkiss, respectively, illustrate the heretofore existing trend to state the appropriate inventiveness by defining both what is obvious (lacks an inventive step / discovery) and what is non-obvious (has an inventive step / discovery).
+It is worth noting here that Evans v.
+Eaton and Hotchkiss v.
+Greenwood, respectively, illustrate the heretofore existing trend to state the appropriate inventiveness by defining both what is obvious (lacks an inventive step / discovery) and what is non-obvious (has an inventive step / discovery).

 During the period from 1851 to 1951, several new cases related to the non-obviousness of claimed subject matter in patents reached the Supreme Court.
 One noteworthy case is Rubber-Tip Pencil Co. v.
 Howard 87 U.S. (20 Wall.)
 498 (1874), in which the Supreme Court invalidated a patent on a pencil with a rubber eraser cap, on the theory that everyone knows rubber will stick to wood inserted into a hole in the rubber.
 In another noteworthy case, Sinclair & Carrol Co. v.
 Interchemical Corp.
 (1945), the U.S. Supreme Court found that a patent was "not the product of long and difficult experimentation", and that "reading a list and selecting a known compound to meet known requirements is not more ingenious than selecting the last piece to put into the last opening in a jig-saw puzzle".